Kelo/Google-Forms-to-Discord-Extended/README.md

 #### New Forum channel thread for each response

+_There is a script for keeping extended responses in a singular thread: [forum_script.gs](https://github.com/Kelo/Google-Forms-to-Discord-Extended/blob/master/forum_script.gs)._

 `thread_name` can be used to specify the name of the thread you want to generate.

 ```javascript